Live Read

 I just pulled out a sticky note for an exercise.
 Do it with me, Bookhearts!
 Write down the names of the people in your life whose opinions of you matter.
 Seek feedback from only those people.
 The friends and family that care enough to be honest and real.
 Not yes folks saying what I wanna hear.

 Now let me think about the people who have earned marbles over time.
 "Whenever someone supports you, or is kind to you, or sticks up for you, or honors what you share with them as private, you put marbles in the jar.
 When people are mean, or disrespectful, or share your secrets, marbles come out."
 Turning the mirror on myself now.
 Am I adding or removing marbles to the jars of people that matter to me?
-I'mma sit with this for a few days.
+I'mma sit with this for a couple weeks.

 ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️ ♠️ ❤️